 We also demonstrated that IIV4 prevents influenza in infants 6–17 months of age, with efficacy of 48∙8% against moderate-to-severe influenza, although caution must be applied to this conclusion about a sub-group of the study population.
 Previously, a systematic review concluded that little evidence is available to support influenza vaccine administration in children under 2 years of age.9 Demonstration of vaccine efficacy in this group is important, as young children are at high risk of severe influenza outcomes.2,3 Interestingly, our study found the incidence of influenza to be approximately 50% higher in children 18–35 months of age than in children 6–17 months of age.
 The most plausible explanation for our finding is that older children mix more with other children and therefore are more exposed to the influenza virus.
 Other studies have demonstrated a higher incidence of influenza-related outpatient presentation in younger children.1,2

 Notably, substantial vaccine efficacy was observed despite two-thirds of isolates associated with influenza being vaccine-mismatched.
 In fact, almost all A/H3N2 isolates were vaccine-mismatched, accounting for half of all isolates.
-A US analysis reported a mismatch, defined as at least 40% of characterized strains not matched to the vaccine strain, in four and six of the past 15 seasons for influenza A/H3N2 and B, respectively.22 For the A/H3N2- and B-mismatched seasons, previous estimates of population-level vaccine effectiveness range between 10–37% and 21–47%, respectively, compared with 41–60% for matched seasons.23 The surprising level of efficacy observed in our study, despite mismatch of essentially all A/H3N2 isolates, highlights the value of routine IIV4 use in young children because IIV4 may provide superior protection to those who lack diverse B-cell memory to antecedent strains of drifted subtypes.
+A US analysis reported a mismatch, defined as at least 40% of characterized strains not matched to the vaccine strain, in four and six of the past 15 seasons for influenza A/H3N2 and B, respectively.22 For the A/H3N2- and B-mismatched seasons, previous estimates of population-level vaccine effectiveness range between 10–37% and 21–47%, respectively, compared with 41–60% for matched seasons.23 The efficacy observed in our study, despite mismatch of essentially all A/H3N2 isolates, probably reflects the broad immune response normally achieved in vaccine-naïve children following vaccination, including against drifted subtypes.
+Most children in the study had not been previously vaccinated against influenza.

 A substantial burden of healthcare utilization and impact on daily activities is associated with childhood influenza.1-3,21,24 Compared with control vaccines, the IIV4 reduced general medical visits, emergency room visits, and hospitalization associated with influenza illness by 47%, 79%, and 57%, respectively.
+The proportion of children with a medical visit reflects consultations requested by parents rather than study procedures because study staff were instructed to differentially record the two.
+However, a high proportion (>80%) of children with an influenza infection underwent a medical consultation, and we cannot rule out some confounding in this regard.
 Antibiotic use associated with influenza illness was reduced by 50%.
 This is an important finding because antibiotic use in childhood respiratory infection is associated with antibiotic resistance.25,26 In addition, IIV4 halved absence from parental work or day-care related to influenza illness.

 IIV4 was immunogenic against each vaccine strain, as seen in other studies in children of the same age.27-31 The IIV4 was given in a 0∙5 mL dose containing 15 µg haemagglutinin antigen per strain instead of the 0∙25 mL dose containing 7∙5 µg per strain that is usually administered to young children in influenza vaccines from other manufacturers.
 A previous study demonstrated improved immunogenicity of a 0∙5 mL dose of IIV4 versus a 0∙25 mL dose in some young children, with no impact on safety or reactogenicity.30 In our study, the safety profile of IIV4 was similar to that of licensed, commonly used control vaccines (hepatitis A, pneumococcal and varicella).
 Injection site pain occurred at a similar frequency in both groups.
 Few children experienced post-vaccination fever (≥38°C).
 This confirms the tolerability of the IIV4 in young children, as seen in previous studies.27-31